william-masdon-oracle/ai-gpu-solutions/Thingsboard/data/data.md

 This lab assumes you have:

-* An Oracle account
+* An Oracle account.
-* Administrator permissions or permissions to use the OCI Streaming, OCI Compute and Identity Domains
+* Administrator permissions or permissions to use the OCI Streaming, OCI Compute and Identity Domains.

 ## Task 1: Add a device